 |SE Systems & SW Engineering

 Thales UK operates a sustainable procurement heat map which assesses each of the categories for risk against a number of criteria including ethics and labour standards, which includes MSA.

 Procurement Category Process: Thales UK undertakes a standard process to select and manage suppliers of common goods and services to the businesses of Thales UK.
 This category policy review process enables category lead buyers to assess products, markets and supply chains to identify policy preferred suppliers.
-Within this three part assessment, sustainable procurement and compliance requirements, including the MSA and the Bribery Act, are considered in their applicability and risk to this commodity group.
+Within this, sustainable procurement and compliance requirements, including the MSA and the Bribery Act, are considered in their applicability and risk to this commodity group.